nolo2k9/Sha256_Sha512/README.md

 - Enjoy
 ***

-### About SHA 512
+### About SHA512
 SHA stands for "Secure Hashing Algorithm".
 These algorithms are used for hashing data and files.
 Hashing algoritms are implemented in multiple computing fields such as, internet security digital certificates and blockchain.
 The idea behind these algorithms is that when data has been passed into a SHA function a unique hash is outputted.
 Changing any one of these values will result in a completely different hash being outputted.

 Sha algorithms are one-way functions.
 This means that you cannot decrypt the data by just looking at it.
-The only possible way to crack an encrypted Sha output would be by guessing and checking.
-This method is extremely costly in terms of computational power and could take a very long time to crack.
+The only possible way to crack an encrypted Sha output would be by guessing and checking which is computationally expensive and may take a very long time to finish if ever.
 #### Hashing functions
 Hash functions take in data as input and output a hash digest.
 This digest is of a fixed length.
 There is a limit to the size of the message that can be hashed.